index of concepts

 Our shores are submerged most of the time.
 Safe and wet underwater, amazing plants and animals live out their lives unseen.

-The non-diver and casual visitor can only have a 'dry' and easy view of this rich intertidal zone when it is exposed during low srping tides.
+The non-diver and casual visitor can only have a 'dry' and easy view of this rich intertidal zone when it is exposed during low spring tides.

 The lower the tide, the larger the expanse of shore that is exposed.
 The coastal area affected by the tides is called the intertidal zone.

-Spring Tides: At some times of the month, the difference between the lowest (and highest) tides is much larger.
-Such tides are called spring tides.
-During a full moon or new moon, the moon and sun are lined up.
+Spring Tides: During a full moon or new moon, the moon and sun are lined up.
 Their combined gravitational effect results in an extra high and extra low tide.
 This is called a spring tide because the water appears to spring up.

-Neap Tides: At other times of the month, the difference between the highest and lowest tides are not so great.
-These tides are called neap tides.
-At a quarter moon or three-quarter moon, the sun's gravity works at right angles to that of the moon.
+Neap Tides: At a quarter moon or three-quarter moon, the sun's gravity works at right angles to that of the moon.
 This results in a smaller difference in height between the low and high tide.
 This is called a neap tide.

 Online tide tables for Singapore